 Attach your scavenger hunt to a clipboard or any sturdy surface to make it easier for your kids to move around and check their boxes.

-And give them a marker to get started.
+Give them a marker to get started.
 You can tie it to the clipboard to prevent it from getting lost.
 And if you laminated your page, make sure it is a dry-erase marker.

 Once you have everything in place, it is time to head to the store.